IsaakChoi-WOW/malloy-composer-demo/malloy-demo/bigquery/cmdb/cmdb.md

 # CMDB Data
-Simple demonstration of Malloy Composer using cmdb data from BigQuery.
+Simple demonstration of Malloy Composer using cmdb data from the `mv_report_cmdbassets_applications_mapped_to_capabilities` dataset hosted on BigQuery.

 ## What is this?